Nandita Swetha

-Swetha (born 30 April 1990), professionally known as Nandita Swetha, is an Indian actress, model, dancer and media personality who predominantly appears in Tamil and Telugu language films.
-Swetha also starred in the Kannada film industry with the 2008 film Nanda Loves Nanditha.
-Later she made her acting debut in Tamil 2012 comedy film Attakathi.
-She made her Telugu debut 2016 horror Comedy film Ekkadiki Pothavu Chinnavada.
+Swetha (born 30 April 1990), professionally known as Nandita Swetha, is an Indian actress who predominantly appears in Tamil and Telugu films.
+Swetha also starred in the 2008 Kannada film Nanda Loves Nanditha.
+Later she made her acting debut in Tamil with the 2012 comedy film Attakathi.
+She made her Telugu debut in the 2016 horror comedy film Ekkadiki Pothavu Chinnavada.

 Career

-Swetha began her career as an VJ in Udaya Music while studying in school.
+Swetha began her career as a VJ on Udaya Music while studying in school.
 She began her acting career in the 2008 Kannada film Nanda Loves Nanditha.
 Her character in the film was named Nandita, which she later adopted as her screen name.
 In 2012 her first Tamil film was Attakathi directed by Pa.
 Ranjith.
 Her performances were appreciated.
 She went on to star as an athlete in Ethir Neechal (2013) directed by Durai Senthilkumar.
-She appeared in the comedy Idharkuthane Aasaipattai Balakumara (2013) as chennai girl Kumudha with Vijay Sethupathi.
+She appeared in the comedy Idharkuthane Aasaipattai Balakumara (2013) as Chennai girl Kumudha with Vijay Sethupathi.